-When I was little gaffer, in grades 1-3, I lived right across from the school I was attending.
+When I was a little gaffer, in grades 1-3, I lived right across from the school I was attending.
 And there was a great playground beside the school.
-So, I could not use the playground with its monkey bars, swings, slides, teeter-totters, and merry-go-rounds, I could even go there after school.
+It had monkey bars, swings, slides, teeter-totters, and merry-go-rounds, I could even go there after school!

 I loved all the rides, but probably the merry-go-round the best.
 One day two or three of my friends were on the merry-go-round and we were taking turns pushing so that we each could enjoy the ride.
 We used to grab the bar and hang out over the edge as far as we could.
 It was great.
 What I mean is, it was great at that speed.

 Then along came a couple teenage guys who were much stronger than we were and they took turns spinning the merry-go-round ‘til we reached speeds that we were not used to.
 At some point during the ride, as the speeds continued to increase, I wanted off.
 I had enough.
 We were yelling at them to stop spinning us, but the faster we went, the louder we yelled, the more intent the teenagers were on making us go faster.
 I remember thinking to myself, “I’m gonna die here, I know it.”
 The only way off was to let go and get flung into the grass and gravel.
 So I did.
 It hurt.
 I was sick and so were my friends.